Taher-Dohadwala/better-job-finder/README.md

 ----------------------------------------------------------------------------------------------------

 ## Monetization Capability
-Selling user personalized dataset of job searches, location, and job results that they thought are interesting or not interesting.
+Selling user personalized dataset of job searches, location, and job results that they thought are interesting and not interesting.

 ### How does this makes money?
-Selling that data to job sites gives them another dimension of characterization for each person.
+Selling data to job sites gives them another dimension of characterization for each person.
 This can lead to them providing better job results, that end up being applied too.

 ----------------------------------------------------------------------------------------------------